 Mapping evidence to strengthen impact on resilience and food security

 As per current estimates, almost 765 million people are affected by food insecurity worldwide.
 Chronic vulnerability, hunger, and water insecurity have been compounded by climate change, humanitarian crises, and COVID-induced shocks and pressures.
 USAID, through the Bureau for Resilience and Food Security (RFS), works through dedicated centers to improve program impacts on these critical issues and accelerate the progress on building resilient communities and countries.
-To strengthen this work, 3ie has joined hands with the bureau for the RFS Evidence Aggregation for Programmatic Approaches Project (REAPER) in collaboration with partners at the Massachusetts Institute of Technology (MIT) and University of Notre Dame.
+To strengthen this work, 3ie has joined hands with the bureau for the RFS Evidence Aggregation for Programmatic Approaches Project (REAPER) in collaboration with technical partners at the Massachusetts Institute of Technology (MIT) and University of Notre Dame.
 Together, we are exploring ways to automate evidence screening and accelerate the production of evidence gap maps with an aim to support the bureau’s strategic and programmatic approaches.

 To understand this project better, 3ie's Annie Vincent, Carolyn Huang, and Tanvi Lal asked key partners and collaborators across the partner organizations to share insights.